Digicrat/node-regex-grammar/README.md

 A library to aide in construction of complex regular expressions that are easier to maintain and read.
-Install with "npm install regex-grammar".
+Install with "npm install regex_grammar".

 ```
+import Grammar from 'regex_grammar';
 // Note: This is for demonstration purposes only.
 URLSearchParams is a better approach for this particular example of parsing urls.
 const URL_GRAMMAR = {
     TOP: "$proto? $domain $path? $params? $bookmark?", // In string form, all whitespace is ignored.
 Specifically " " is treated as "\s*"